s0lst1c3/eaphammer/README.md

 	git clone https://github.com/s0lst1c3/eaphammer.git

-Next run the kali-setup.py file as shown below to complete the eaphammer setup process.
+Next run the kali-setup file as shown below to complete the eaphammer setup process.
 This will install dependencies and compile hostapd.

-	python kali-setup.py
+	./kali-setup

 Other Distros
 -------------